Hog-CERN/Hog/docs/02-User-Manual/01-Hog-local/07-IPbus.md

 # Hog and IPbus

-Hog supports IPbus by including few features specific for this package.
-The IPbus submodule and the generated VHDL files must be included in your project using the `*.sub` and `*.src` [files](09-List-files.md).
+Hog supports [IPbus](http://ipbus.web.cern.ch/ipbus/) by handling IPbus xml files and VHDL address maps.

+To use IPbus with Hog, include it as a submodule in your HDL repository (in the root folder).
+Include ipbus files in a `.sub` [list file](02-List-files.md).

+## Embedding of version and SHA in the xml files
-Hog helps you keep track of the xml file versioning by usage of dedicated generics in the VHDL and, by usage of dedicated node tags in the xml.
+Hog keeps track of the version and SHA of the xml files by means of two dedicated generics/parameters (XML_VER and XML_SHA) and edicated node tags in the xmls.

-To allow for this your project must include a dedicated xml folder and a dedicated list file located under `./Top/<project_name>/xml/xml.lst`.
+To allow for this, your top project-directory must include an `xml` directory containing a file named: `<repository>/Top/<project_name>/xml/xml.lst`.

-Note that the xml and VHDL files can be located anywhere in your project since Hog will use this file to retrieve the needed files.
+Note that the xml and VHDL files can be located anywhere in your project.

 ## xml.lst

-This file contains a list of the xml files used to generate the IPbus modules together with the generated modules, each line has the form:
+This file contains a list of the xml files used to generate the IPbus modules together with the generated VHDL address decode files, each line has the form:

 ```
  <path_to_xml>/<address_table>.xml <path_to_vhd>/<generated_file>.vhd